Functional Vision Evaluation

 Consultation appointment

-One week after the Functional Vision Evaluation, a consultation will be scheduled to review the results of the testing.
+Approximately one week after the Functional Vision Evaluation, a consultation will be scheduled to review the results of the testing.
 Reports are provided to explain the results in detail and a graph shows how the individual performs relative to age-matched norms.
-Reports are also provided for the referring doctor, pediatrician, primary care doctor, teacher, and any other professional per patient request
+Reports are also provided for the referring doctor, pediatrician, primary care doctor, teacher, and any other professional per patient request.

 Routine Vision Exam